 - Pool Table

-Simple Standard Rooms have queensize or twin beds clad in striped or coloured bedspreads (the curtains match), the odd piece of local art and parquet flooring.
+Simple Standard Rooms have queensize or twin beds clad in striped or coloured bedspreads (the curtains match) and parquet flooring.
 Some have balconies, the others Jacuzzi bathtubs in their bathrooms.
-The Deluxe Rooms (where we stayed on our latest visit) have kingsize beds (or twins) and sofabeds, while the larger Deluxe Superior rooms have additional full-size wall beds - good for families.
-All rooms either face the river or Mount Hekla volcano.
+The Deluxe Rooms have kingsize beds (or twins) and sofabeds, while the larger and newer Deluxe Superior rooms have additional full-size wall beds (good for children) and floor-to-ceiling windows that allow light to flood in.
+Most rooms have unique murals painted by local artists, and face either the river or Mount Hekla volcano.

-Upstairs are the quirky, themed Suites aimed at honeymooners or families.
+The quirky, themed Suites are aimed at honeymooners or families.
 All look over the East Rangá river.
 Stand-out Antarctica has black and white leather sofas, mini penguins and Jacuzzi bathtub, whereas Africa has an upturned tree, heavy African furniture and batik curtains.
 There's something entertaining about waking up under a thatched roof overlooking Iceland's top salmon river!